stephenscki/cat_breed_app/README.md

 <img src="examples/success_3.png" width="500"/>

 ## How to use:
-Open app in Android-Studio and run on an Android phone.
+Download android-app directory, and open in Android-Studio.
+Build and run on an Android phone.

 ### Notes:
 Dataset is from [Oxford's pet dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/).
 However, it is missing many of the popular breeds, so I scraped some images from Google and Pinterest to make the datasets for other classes of cats.